LibreCAD/docs/ref/Tools.rst

    :header: "Tool", "Icon", "Command", "Description"
    :widths: 40, 10, 20, 110

-    "Attributes", |icon69| ,"ma, attr","Modify the common attributes of ''one or more'' selected entities, including Layer, Pen color, Pen width, and Pen Line type."
-    "Delete", |icon70| ,"er","Mark one or more entities to be deleted, press [Enter] to complete operation."
-    "Delete selected", |icon71| ,,"Delete one or more selected entities."
-    "Delete Freehand", |icon72| ,,"Delete segment within a polyline define by two points.
-(Use ''Snap on Entity'' to place points.)"
+    "Order", "", "", ""
-    "Move / Copy", |icon73| ,"mv","Move a selected entity by defining a reference point and a relative target point.
+    "Move / Copy", |icon69| ,"mv","Move a selected entity by defining a reference point and a relative target point.
 Optionally keep the original entity (Copy), create mulitple copies and / or alter attributes and layer."
-    "Revert direction", |icon74| ,,"Swap start and end points of one or more selected entities."
-    "Rotate", |icon75| ,"ro","Rotate a selected entity around a rotation point, moving the entity from a reference point to a target point.
+    "Rotate", |icon70| ,"ro","Rotate a selected entity around a rotation point, moving the entity from a reference point to a target point.
 Optionally keep the original entity, create multiple copies and / or alter attributes and layer."
-    "Scale", |icon76| ,"sz","Increase or decrease the size of a selected entity from a reference point by a defined factor for both axis.
+    "Scale", |icon71| ,"sz","Increase or decrease the size of a selected entity from a reference point by a defined factor for both axis.
 Optionally keep the original entity, create mulitple copies and / or alter attributes and layer."
-    "Mirror", |icon77| ,"mi","Create a mirror image of a selected entity around an axis defined by two points.
+    "Mirror", |icon72| ,"mi","Create a mirror image of a selected entity around an axis defined by two points.
 Optionally keep the original entity and / or alter attributes and layer."
-    "Move and Rotate", |icon78| ,,"Move a selected entity by defining a reference point and a relative target point and rotataing the entity at a given angle.
+    "Move and Rotate", |icon73| ,,"Move a selected entity by defining a reference point and a relative target point and rotataing the entity at a given angle.
 Optionally keep the original entity, create mulitple copies and / or alter attributes and layer."
-    "Rotate Two", |icon79| ,,"Rotate a selected entity around an absolute rotation point, while rotating the entity around a relative reference point to a target point.
+    "Rotate Two", |icon74| ,,"Rotate a selected entity around an absolute rotation point, while rotating the entity around a relative reference point to a target point.
 Optionally keep the original entity, create multiple copies and / or alter attributes and layer."
-    "Stretch", |icon80| ,"ss","Move a selected portion of a drawing by defining a reference point and a relative target point."
+    "Revert direction", |icon75|,,"Swap start and end points of one or more selected entities."
+    "Trim",  |icon76|, "", ""
+    "Trim Two",  |icon77|, "", ""
+    "Lengthen",  |icon78|, "", ""
+    "Offset",  |icon79|, "", ""
-    "Bevel", |icon81| ,"ch, fillet (bug)","Create a sloping edge between two intersecting line segments with defined by a setback on each segment."
+    "Bevel", |icon80| ,"ch, fillet (bug)","Create a sloping edge between two intersecting line segments with defined by a setback on each segment."
-    "Fillet", |icon82| ,"fi, fillet","Create a rounded edge between two intersecting line segments with defined radius."
+    "Fillet", |icon81| ,"fi, fillet","Create a rounded edge between two intersecting line segments with defined radius."
+    "Divide",  |icon82|, "", ""
+    "Stretch", |icon83| ,"ss","Move a selected portion of a drawing by defining a reference point and a relative target point."
+    "Properties", |icon84| ,"","Modify the attributes of ''one or more'' selected entities, including Layer, Pen color, Pen width, and Pen Line type."
+    "Attributes", |icon85| ,"ma, attr","Modify the common attributes of ''one or more'' selected entities, including Layer, Pen color, Pen width, and Pen Line type."
-    "Explode Text into Letters", |icon83| ,,"Separate a string of text into individual character entities."
+    "Explode Text into Letters", |icon86| ,,"Separate a string of text into individual character entities."
-    "Explode", |icon84| ,"xp","Separate one or more selected blocks into individual entities."
+    "Explode", |icon87| ,"xp","Separate one or more selected blocks into individual entities."
+    "Delete selected", |icon88| ,,"Delete one or more selected entities."
+..
+"Delete", |iconNN| ,"er","Mark one or more entities to be deleted, press [Enter] to complete operation."
+..
+"Delete Freehand", |iconNN| ,,"Delete segment within a polyline define by two points.
+(Use ''Snap on Entity'' to place points.)"

 Info